kiyoon/jupynium.nvim/README.md

   "stevearc/dressing.nvim", -- optional, UI for :JupyniumSelectKernel
 ```

-Setup is optional for system python users and here are the defaults.
-Conda users need to change the `python_host`.
+The default configuration values are below and work well for system-level Python users.
+If you're a miniconda user, you may need to change `python_host` to execute using the `conda` command instead.

 <details>
 <summary>